Project L Review

 As a game to be played over and over again?
 Project L isn't it.

-The high-quality production is unexpectedly good given its price point, making Project L a fantastic bang for your buck.
+The high-quality production is unexpectedly good given its price point, making Project L worthy of its cost.
 But that premium production isn't enough to carry the shallow and lackluster gameplay.
 If you're anything like me, you'll probably be done with it after 5 to 10 plays.